-Rosetta Code is an website that allow you to udnerstand the differences of algorithm implementations in several languages.
+Rosetta Code is an website that allow you to compare certain algorithm implementations in several languages.
 Inspired on that, API Rosetta Code goal is to allow developers to have certain use cases of the API implemented in several languages and libraries.

 By simply following a directory organization and running a generator, you can have a website with all the samples built by your software engineers or by the community.
-To launch this experiment on Twitter I organized 3 coding dojos to estimulate contributions from the developer community in Brazil.
-The experience was really good, but project didn't take off for other reasons.
+To launch this experiment on Twitter, I organized 3 coding dojos to estimulate contributions from the developer community in Brazil.

-If you want to know how it works to use in your platform ecosystem, take a look on the links below:
+If you want to know how it works to use in your platform ecosystem, check the project source code in Github.